-LANDMARK will use European databases to define sets of proxy indicators for the five groups of soil functions.
-These functions will be assessed across the same land-use x soil type matrix used in Pillars 1 and 2.
-This policy-oriented Pillar 3 will be led by Dr Arwyn Jones (European Commission DG JRC) and will include input from Pillars 1 and 2.
-This Pillar will have an intercontinental perspective, as it will work with the Chinese Academy of Sciences and the University of Sao Paulo to facilitate shared learning on a range of incentivisation programmes and implementation schemes for soil management.
+This policy-oriented Pillar 3 is led by Dr Arwyn Jones (European Commission DG JRC): Jan Staes and Dirk Vrebos (UA), Rogier Schulte (WUR), LIlian O’Sullivan (TEAGASC).
+The work includes input from Pillar 1 and Pillar 2 teams.
+This Pillar has an intercontinental perspective, as it involved the Chinese Academy of Sciences and the University of Sao Paulo to facilitate shared learning on a range of incentivisation programmes and implementation schemes for soil management.

 Assessment of Policy Instruments ( task5.5)